-A combination of truck and vehicles types will be used during each stage of the main works phase of the project as detailed in Table 4.1.
-Predominantly, the upper limit of heavy vehicles will be semitrailers (articulated vehicles (AV)), however, in the event that a B-double is required, the site has capacity to facilitate these movements and all exit movements will be assisted by traffic control/gatemen and liaison with Tweed Shire Council will occur.
+A combination of truck and vehicle types will be used during each stage of the main works phase of the project as detailed in Table 4.1.
+Predominantly, the upper limit of heavy vehicles will be semitrailers (articulated vehicles (AV)).